jamesplease/router-comparison/README.md

 When a route is being transitioned out, do you get a hook to do things?

 One thing to note is that this seems to be conflated with the ability to cancel/redirect in certain routers.
 In the React Router, for instance, there's no distinct "exit" hook, but there is a hook called before you leave, which is intended for canceling.
 I don't know enough about React to know whether this is a good or a bad thing!

+In Backbone, there's no such thing as a route being 'active' or 'inactive.'
+Routes are just callbacks out-of-the-box.

 ##### Thoughts

-Useful for teardown.
+Very useful for teardown when you're working with a nested router.

 ### Update hook